stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     `/root/public_databases`).
 These `--bind` flags map your `$SCRATCH` directories to those internal paths. `--nv` passes through the host's NVIDIA drivers.
-The container executes AlphaFold 3 via its `%runscript` section when invoked with `apptainer run` — no explicit command is needed after the image filename.
+The container executes AlphaFold 3 via its `%runscript` section when invoked with `apptainer run` (no explicit command is needed after the image filename).

 !!! tip "8 CPUs is the sweet spot for the data pipeline"